-On completion of her PhD in Small and Medium sized Enterprise (SME) and urban regeneration policy at Birkbeck College, London University, Robyn was appointed as a Researcher at the Centre for Enterprise and Economic Development Research (CEEDR) in 1994.
+On completion of her PhD in small business finance and urban regeneration policy at Birkbeck College, London University, Robyn was appointed as a Researcher at the Centre for Enterprise and Economic Development Research (CEEDR) in 1994.
 After initially dividing her time between SME research and lecturing in political and economic geography, since 1996 Robyn has focused on research at CEEDR.
 In 2001 she established a legal recruitment agency and in 2006 a holiday lettings company in the Algarve, Portugal, whilst holding a part-time Principal Researcher post with CEEDR.
 In 2009 she returned to full–time work with CEEDR, whilst retaining her business Directorships.

 Robyn is currently a full-time Associate Professor specialising in Entrepreneurial Finance at CEEDR and Research Fellow with the ESRC Centre for Understanding Sustainabe Prosperity (CUSP).
 Her research specialism is early stage SME innovation finance and her CUSP work has focused on eraly stage cleantech innovation financing.
 Robyn's recent contract research includes projects for the British Business Bank, Innovate UK and BEIS (UK Department for Business, Energy and Industrial Strategy – formerly BIS).
 She is currently undertaking programme evaluations of Innovate UK’s Investment Accelerator Programme, the British Business Bank’s Regional Funds and the English Evaluation of the European Regional Development Funds (ERDF).
 She is also leading a grant research project examining sustainable productivity measurement for the ESRC Productivity Insights Network at Sheffield Unoversity.